 The Royal Botanic Gardens are home to more than 12,000 species of plants and provide a natural sanctuary for native wildlife - and for Melbournites!
 Visit the serene Ornamental Lake, the National Herbarium of Victoria, Old Melbourne Observatory, the Australian Rainforest Walk or the Water Conservation Garden.
 More about thePlaces to Visit.

 This icon is Australia’s first zoo, open since 1862.
 A magnificent settings for wildlife and exciting experiences for the one million people who visit each year.
 The new Orangutan Sanctuary highlights the acrobatic skills of these fascinating Great Apes by allowing closeup views of the orangutans through a glass panel.

 The award-winning Trail of the Elephants is now home to an additional three young elephants, recently arrived from Thailand as part of a regional breeding program for this endangered species.
-See more about the Zoo Melbourne Australia.
+See more about the Melbourne Australia Places.

 Sovereign Hill at Ballarat theatrically recreates Australia’s historic goldrush days.
 Wander through an 1850s goldmining town bustling with costumed townspeople, traditional horse-drawn coaches and working blacksmiths, candlemakers and bakers.
 Pan for gold, or come at night for the brilliant sound and light show.